delb-xml/delb-py/docs/design.rst

    Currently we want to flesh out a concluded user interface that lets developers concentrate on their tasks and not on the shortcomings and idiosyncrasies of available tools in the Pythoniverse.
-Later we'd like to port the sound, settled data model and API to a Rust implementation (of which a proof-of-concept prototype exists) and replace the current *lxml* wrapper for Python with bindings to that as well as provide such for TypeScript.
-   Currently that's the aim for a non-beta release.
+   After modeling that API as a wrapper around lxml_ the aim is now to replace it piece by piece with a Pure Python™ implementation that will later be transpiled to C extension code with mypyc_.

    Eventually we'd like to re-conquer the world wide web and make unagitated, long texts and Stooges clips its predominant content again.
 On that occasion, fuck you Mark, fuck off Jeff, go fuck yourself Peter and all the other